Flomp/wanderer/docs/src/content/docs/use/lists.md

 ## Edit & delete a list

 To edit or delete a list first select it from the overview.
-Then you can select the respective entry from the ⋮ menu.
+Then you can select the respective entry from the <span class="inline-block w-8 h-8 bg-primary rounded-full text-center text-white">⋮</span> menu.